Last updated on April 16, 2026

 Slow lands see light play in Pioneer depending on the deck style.
 You’ll see the first example of the expanding card pool limiting the effectiveness of slow lands in Pioneer.
 While they fix well, especially for 2-color control decks like Azorius () Control, these lands cost a lot of tempo against early aggressive or combo decks.

-Modern, Legacy, and Vintage: 0/10
+Modern, Legacy, and Vintage: 1/10

-Commander and Cube: 7/10
+Commander and Cube: 8/10

 Mana Base Construction

-Unlike many types of lands, the new slow lands restriction doesn’t incentivize any specific mana construction like added Plains or basic lands.
+Unlike many types of lands, the slow land's restriction doesn’t incentivize any specific mana construction like added Plains or basic lands.
 The only major consideration is how many lands to run.
 Don’t skimp on lands in a deck running these!
 Most decks running less than 23 or 24 lands should consider how often these lands will hamper their early development.

 You’ll need to ensure a higher basic count with the Battle for Zendikar slow lands or they’ll never come in untapped.
 These lands only see play in basic heavy decks like Azorius in Modern thanks to this restriction, especially since they’re fetchable.